hoehermann/purple-signal/README.md

 * Simple Messaging
   * one-to-one conversation
   * Group conversation

+Please note that, as of now, you have to add your contacts manually and they appear "offline" in the buddy list.

 For more functionality, check out [purple-signald](https://github.com/hoehermann/libpurple-signald).
 It offers more features, but it depends on a third-party service and thus is Linux only.

 ### Missing Features